 To alleviate childhood hunger so kids can be kids

 Our crew at Kids Aid may be small, but we are mighty.
-We have two staff members—an executive director and a program coordinator—and seven members of our board of directors.
-It is through the incredible care and coordination of each of these people that Kids Aid not only keeps being able to serve our community, but to be able to grow our programming and develop new ways to help.
+We have one full time staff member, one part time staff member, and seven members of our board of directors.
+It is through the incredible care and coordination of each of these people that Kids Aid not only keeps being able to serve our community, but to be able to grow our programming and develop new ways to help children and families.

 We highly value community partnership and community contribution, believing that together we are better.
 Together we serve more families, elevate our and our partners’ programs and practices, expand our reach to underserved populations, support our community’s health and wellbeing and ultimately, alleviate childhood hunger.
 Through our collaborative partnerships with individuals, organizations, businesses, and funders, we can do so much—and we are immensely grateful for our relationships.

-To keep our community informed, we distribute an information-packed newsletter three times per year.
-(See below for our latest and previous editions.)
+To keep our community informed, we do our best to distribute an information-packed newsletter three times per year as well as postcards and email updates.
 For more frequent updates and current information, we use our social media platforms—Facebook, Instagram, and Twitter—to share updates about upcoming events, opportunities, and program changes.
 We’d love to keep in touch, so please follow us on your preferred platform!

 For more in depth information about our organization, including current 990s, please visit our GuideStar Profile.